Karl Muck: Internment

-Fellow internees had heard that Muck had vowed in protest to never conduct in America again, but they persuaded him that the camp was more of a German village — some of them even called it "Orglesdorf."
+Fellow internees had heard that Muck had decided in protest to never conduct in America again, but they persuaded him that the camp was more of a German village — which was facetiously dubbed "Orglesdorf."
 A memoir of the event written in 1940 recalled the mess hall packed with 2000 internees, with honored guests like their doctors and government censors on the front benches, facing 100 musicians.
 Under Muck's baton, he wrote, "the Eroica rushed at us and carried us far away and above war and worry and barbed wire."

-When sailing from New York harbor on August 21, 1919, Muck told reporters: "I am not a German, although they said I was.
+On August 21, 1919, an agent of the U.S. Department of Justice put Muck and his wife aboard a ship bound for Copenhagen.
+Before sailing from New York Harbor, Muck told reporters: "I am not a German, although they said I was.
 I considered myself an American."
-He admitted, however, to having "bitter feelings" toward the America news media over their biased and unfair treatment of him.
-He also expressed doubts that the BSO, which was in a sorry state of organization, would ever recover after the similar internment of 29 of its musicians.
-After his deportation, Muck declined all subsequent invitations to return to the United States.
+He admitted, however, to having "bitter feelings" toward certain American newspapers over their biased and inaccurate treatment of him.
+He also expressed doubts that the BSO, which was in a sorry state of organization, would ever recover after the similar internment of 29 of its best musicians.

-Later that year the Boston Post alleged that Muck had been having an extramarital affair with a 20-year-old in Boston's Back Bay and had written her a letter reading in part: "I am on my way to the concert hall to entertain the crowds of dogs and swine who think that because they pay the entrance fee they have the right to dictate to me my selections.
+Meanwhile, the American media's smear campaign continued.
+Later that year the Boston Post alleged that Muck had been having an extramarital affair with soprano Rosamond Young, a 20-year-old in Boston's Back Bay and had written her a letter reading in part: "I am on my way to the concert hall to entertain the crowds of dogs and swine who think that because they pay the entrance fee they have the right to dictate to me my selections.
 I hate to play for this rabble ...
 [In] a very short time our gracious Kaiser will smile on my request and recall me to Berlin ...
 Our Kaiser will be prevailed upon to see the benefit to the Fatherland of my obtaining a divorce and making you my own."

+After his deportation, Karl Muck declined all subsequent invitations to return to the United States.